neurobagel/documentation/docs/infrastructure.md

 ### Docker Compose

-To spin up the API and graph backend containers using Docker Compose, ensure that both [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) are installed.
+To spin up the Neurobagel API and graph backend containers using Docker Compose, ensure that both [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) are installed.

 Run the following in the repository root (where the `docker-compose.yml` file is) to launch the containers: